Mark Gerald Edward North Buxton1

 William Hunter Watson Cheyne was born on 26 June 1889.1 He was the son of Sir William Watson Cheyne of Leagarth, 1st Bt. and Mary Emma Servanté.2 He married Grizel Bayley, daughter of Isaac Fenton Bayley, on 15 December 1923.1 He died on 19 April 1957 at age 67.1

-William Hunter Watson Cheyne graduated with a Bachelor of Medicine (M.B.).1 He gained the rank of Surgeon in the service of the Royal Navy.1 He was registered as a Licentiate, Royal College of Physicians, London (L.R.C.P.).1 He was registered as a Member, Royal College of Surgeons (M.R.C.S.).1 He lived at Crewkerne, Somerset, England.
+He graduated with a Bachelor of Medicine (M.B.)1 He gained the rank of Surgeon in the Royal Navy.1 He was registered as a Licentiate, Royal College of Physicians, London (L.R.C.P.)1 He was registered as a Member, Royal College of Surgeons (M.R.C.S.)1 He lived at Crewkerne, Somerset, EnglandG.

 Children of William Hunter Watson Cheyne and Grizel Bayley